 top of page

-• Anxious reactions in situations where there is no threat to your physical or emotional safety
+• Anxiety in non-threatening situations: You may feel tense, nervous, or fearful even in safe situations, where no real threat to your physical or emotional safety exists.

 How We Can Help